 Heirloom Collard Varieties & Their Stories

-1. Tatsoi Collard – Sometimes nicknamed “The Vitamin Green,” this Asian mustard gourmet green (pronounced taht-SOY) is one of the richest sources for vitamin C that packs two times as much as a single orange.
+1. Tatsoi Collard – Sometimes nicknamed “The Vitamin Green,” this Asian mustard gourmet green (pronounced taht-SOY) is one of the richest sources for vitamin C, packing two times more than a single orange.
 Very similar in flavor to bok choi, this green is known to be super sweet and easy to love with a refreshing flavor.
 Tatsoi plants tend to grow in a flatter rosette, and the leaves are often shaped like glossy spoons, with a crisp and juicy crunch.

-2. Yellow Cabbage Collards –These special collards typically grow close to the ground with sparse leaves, giving it the nickname of the “wild cabbage” or the “wild mustard” that can be traced back to the gardens of the ancient Greeks.
-They also have a particular thinness to their leaves, a finer veining to the leaf and a more warm yellow tone.
+2. Yellow Cabbage Collards – These special collards typically grow close to the ground with sparse leaves, giving it the nickname of the “wild cabbage” or the “wild mustard” that can be traced back to the gardens of the ancient Greeks.
+They also have a particular thinness to their leaves, a finer veining to the leaf and a warmer yellow tone.
 Yellow Cabbage Collards are usually prepared by boiling the leaves in salt water with a piece of bacon or fatback.

 3. Tabitha Dykes Collard – Elbin, who grows a large, yet very organized and tidy garden, frequently shares his many collards.
 A man with a giving heart, his special collard seeds originally came from his friend Tabitha Dykes, who is known in her community as “Aunt Tabitha.”
 Elbin believes this particular seed has been saved for over 100 years and is a very special seed, to say the least.